vonglasow/atoum-documentation/source/en/written_help.rst

 For the same reason, the use of ``then`` is also optional.

-It's also important to note that you can write the exact same test without using any of the previous keywords:
+Notice that you can write the exact same test without using any of the previous keywords:

 .. code-block:: php